-DEN1060F Oral Physiology: Sensory and Neuromuscular Function
+DEN1060F Oral Physiology: Sensory and Neuromuscular Functions

 This is a lecture- and seminar- based course held for graduate and postgraduate students in the first term of the academic year (2 hours per week).
-Attendants will learn in depth sensory and motor functions of the orofacial region.
-The following topics are covered: a review of basic sensory physiology, psychophysics, neurogenetics, and behavioural aspects studies in rodent and human models, relating to the sensations of touch, temperature, taste and pain reviewing unique orofacial mechanisms in skin, mucosa, periodontium, tooth pulp, periosteum, tendons, temporomandibular joint, salivary glands, and taste buds.
-Also covered motor aspects, including muscle physiology and its relationship to reflex and voluntary orofacial motor activity manifesting as mastication, swallowing, expression, speech and sleep; as well as basic and clinical pathophysiological correlates of the above functions.
+Attendants will gain in depth understanding of current knowledge in the field of orofacial sensory and motor functions.
+The following topics are covered: a review of neuro-anatomy and neuro-physiology relevant to the orofacial region, , psychophysics, neurogenetics, and behavioural studies in rodent and human models, relating to the sensations of touch, temperature, taste and pain in the orofacial region; reviewing unique peripheral and central neurophysiological mechanisms of somatosensory functions involving orofacial skin, mucosa, periodontium, tooth pulp, periosteum, tendons, temporomandibular joint, salivary glands, and taste buds.
+Also covered are motor aspects of the neurophysiology of the orofacial region, including muscle physiology and its relationship to reflex and voluntary orofacial motor activity manifesting as mastication, swallowing, expression, speech and sleep; as well as basic and clinical pathophysiological correlates of the above functions.